We Need Gardeners and Friends, Not Emperors or Kings

-We Need Gardeners and Friends, Not Emperors or Kings is a socially engaged art project and sound installation that explores masculinity-movements and listening.
+We Need Gardeners and Friends, Not Emperors or Kings is a socially engaged art project and multichannel sound installation that explores feminist men’s movements and listening.

-In a locker room in Skjold Boldklub, artist Morten Poulsen facilitated a series of workshops with a group of five cis-men from different countries to talk about masculinity norms, friendship and listening.
-Through conversation, caress, song and humming, they shared experiences and desires to move away from a masculinity based on dominance, and instead cultivate a space of listening and being heard, of vulnerability and collective self-reflection.
+In the locker room of a football club, Morten Poulsen facilitated a series of workshops with a group of six men from different countries to discuss masculinity norms and friendship.
+Through conversation, caress, song and humming, they shared experiences and desires to move away from a masculinity based on dominance and disconnection, and instead cultivate understandings of interconnections, through collective self-reflection, listening and a shared space for vulnerability.

-The project is, among other things, inspired by feminist consciousness-raising groups and is partly a portrait of cis-men who work to actively deconstruct hegemonic masculine ideals (R.W.
+The project is inspired by feminist consciousness-raising groups and is partly a portrait of men who work to actively deconstruct hegemonic masculine ideals (R.W.
 Connel).
-They criticise the narrow and rigid definitional frameworks of their gender, and seek opportunities to expand and dissolve masculinity norms.
-They practice awareness of the role that traditional gender norms play in unhealthy and harmful cultures, and thus also how they bear a responsibility for deconstructing how this Man is not good for anyone, not even themselves.
+They criticise the narrow and rigid frameworks of gender norms, and seek opportunities to expand or dissolve masculinity norms.
+They practice awareness of the role of traditional gender norms in unhealthy and harmful cultures, and thus also how they bear a responsibility for deconstructing how this Man is not good for anyone, not even themselves.

 The exhibition is supported by the Danish Arts Foundation and Østerbropuljen.